agency-fund/automation-gsheets-ghactions/README.md

 ## Overview

-- triggering event: A value in a Google Spreadsheet is modified. *Does not detect changes in formatting or changes to the spreadsheet's structure, e.g., insertion of a row or a sheet.
-See more details [here](https://developers.google.com/apps-script/guides/triggers/installable).*
+- triggering event: A value in a Google Spreadsheet is modified. *Does not detect changes in formatting or changes to the spreadsheet's structure, e.g., insertion of a row or a sheet.*
 - resulting action: GitHub Actions workflow. *Currently just outputs a message about which sheet was edited.*

 ## Components